 Months 2–3: JavaScript and Frontend Development

 Dove deep into JavaScript ES6, learned React.js, and built interactive web applications.
-This is when I realized I could actually become a web developer.
+This is when I realised I could actually become a web developer.
 The concepts clicked, and I started thinking like a programmer.
 Created my portfolio website and several JavaScript animation projects.

 Months 4–5: Backend Development and MERN Stack